IVDD in Dachshunds

 Activities that Dachshunds Should Avoid:

-- Jumping up onto or down off the bed, couch, chair, high up furniture
+- Jumping up or down on furniture: bed, couch, chair, etc..

 - Going up and down steps